 What if I already took my RMD from my Inherited IRA?

 If you already took the RMD from your Inherited IRA, you have until August 31, 2020 to roll those funds back into your account.
 Prior to rolling your Inherited IRA RMD back into your account, you should discuss it with a CPA to ensure your state’s taxes will accept the rollover as not all changes made with the CARES Act have the same impact on your state’s tax laws as the federal tax laws.

 What if I turned 70.5 last year but was waiting until April 1st of this year to take my first RMD?

 If you are one of the few who turned 70.5 last year and were delaying your 2019 RMD until the 1st quarter of this year, you are eligible to skip your 2019 and 2020 RMDs.

-For IRAs that were inherited by non-spouses in 2020, what about the new 10-year post-death payout rule included in the SECURE Act?
+What about the new 10-year post-death payout rule included in the SECURE Act?

 The new 10-year payout rule is NOT impacted by the CARES Act provision.
 As this is the first year that the SECURE Act goes into effect, 2020 is the first year in which a beneficiary could inherit a retirement account and be subject to the 10-year payout.
 The 10-year payout starts the first year after the year of death, making 2021 the first year this rule would apply.